durhenkd/rust_2048/README.md

 This was my very first rust project, so please excuse any dubious code you may see here.

-As there the project is relatively short (and in one file) i didn't bother to comment much of it, it should be realtively self-explanatory.
+As there the project is small (and in one file) i didn't bother to comment much of it, it should be relatively self-explanatory.

 Crates used:
 - [crossterm 0.28.1](https://github.com/crossterm-rs/crossterm)